 A panel of experts will assess applicants and a shortlist will be selected for an interview.
 The interview process is an opportunity to pitch your interest in a more casual environment, discuss your proposal in more depth, and give program staff a chance to determine if you’re a good fit for the program.
 If you’re selected for an interview we’ll give you questions to consider in advance so you’re well prepared.

 If your application is successful, you’ll attend our two-day Raising Money for Your Art clinic.
 The clinic is a two-day intensive fundraising and arts business opportunity in Melbourne.
 MATCH Lab participants will be fully supported to attend the clinic, including cost of attendance, return airfares and two nights’ accommodation.

 The Raising Money for Your Art clinic connects you with experts and your peers to develop a blueprint for supporting your arts practice and a strategic plan that supports your next artistic project.
-It will take place Wednesday 31 January to Thursday 1 February.

 The clinic will give you a deeper understanding of your potential support options, how to build private sector support and fund your art in a sustainable way, and the skills to develop your career as a creative entrepreneur.

 - Stage 4: Fundraising campaign